foopgp/foopgp-hugowebsite/content/english/about/join.md

 The best way to support [the project](/about/white-book/) is to invest in the form of membership fees.

-These membership fees allow you to obtain your first foopgp tokens and finance the association's work to [move from a monetary, economic, and political system that destroys our lives and our planet to a new system that is more respectful of the living world](/about/white-book/).
+These membership fees allow you to obtain your first FOOPGP tokens and finance the association's work to enable [the transition from a monetary, economic, and political system that is destroying our lives and our planet, to a new system more respectful of all living things](/about/white-book/)

 Foopgp tokens, also known as *djis* (**Ɉ**), are comparable to shares: they are freely exchangeable between members of the association, and the number of djis owned by each member determines the number of votes they have, when decisions that have not reached consensus need to be made.